fleetpin/graphql-builder/README.md

 ```
 ### Input entity

-To create an input entity specify input on the `@Entity` annotaion you can also specify `both` the input entity will sufixed with `Input`
+To create an input entity specify input on the `@Entity` annotaion you can also specify `both` the input entity in this case will sufixed with `Input`

 ```java
 @Entity(SchemaOption.INPUT)